-- Prior to the closing of the offering, Navios Maritime will contribute to us all of the outstanding shares of the capital stock of one vessel-owning subsidiary in exchange for 4,195,000 subordinated units: - We will sell 10,500,000 common units, representing a 56.8% limited partner interest in us; - We will enter into a new revolving credit facility that will provide us with financing availability of up to \$260.0 million, and we will borrow \$165.0 million thereunder upon the closing of the offering; and - At the closing of this offering, Navios Maritime will sell to us all of the outstanding shares of capital stock of the subsidiaries which own or have the rights to seven vessels in exchange for (i) all of the net proceeds from this offering and the concurrent offering to a corporation owned by Ms. Frangou (\$193.3 million based on the initial public offering price of \$20.00 per common unit), (ii) \$160.0 million of the \$165.0 million that we will borrow under our new revolving credit facility, (iii) the issuance of 3,426,843 additional subordinated units to Navios Maritime and (iv) the issuance to Navios GP L.L.C. of a 2.0% general partner interest in us and all of our incentive distribution rights, which will entitle it to increasing percentages of t he cash we distribute in excess of \$0.4025 per unit per quarter.
+- Prior to the closing of the offering, Navios Maritime will contribute to us all of the outstanding shares of the capital stock of one vessel-owning subsidiary in exchange for \$83.9 million in subordinated units (4,195,000 subordinated units assuming an initial public offering price of \$20.00 per common unit): - We will sell 10,500,000 common units, representing a 56.8% limited partner interest in us; - We will enter into a new revolving credit facility that will provide us with financing availability of up to \$260.0 million, and we will borrow \$165.0 million thereunder upon the closing of the offering; and - At the closing of this offering, Navios Maritime will sell to us all of the outstanding shares of capital stock of the subsidiaries which own or have the rights to seven vessels in exchange for (i) all of the net proceeds from this offering and the concurrent offering to a corporation owned by Ms. Frangou (\$193.6 million assuming an initial public offering price of \$20.00 per common unit), (ii) \$160.0 million of the \$165.0 million that we will borrow under our new revolving credit facility, (iii) the issuance of approximately \$68.5 million of additional subordinated units to Navios Maritime (3,426,843 subordinated units assuming an initial public offering price of \$20.00 per common unit) and (iv) the issuance to Navios GP L.L.C. of a 2.0% general partner interest in us and all of our incentive distribution rights, which will entitle it to increasing percentages of the cash we distribute in excess of \$0.4025 per unit per quarter.